autoloadnextpost/alnp-documentation/en_US/README.md

 Welcome to the Auto Load Next Post documentation and help section.

-Refer to the manual to see the different sections available as well as helpful resources.
+Refer to the manual to see the different sections available as well as helpful resources to help you setup or customize Auto Load Next Post.

 ## The Manual